-The Swedish Road Administration provided information stating that the field compaction produced air voids for the three mixtures around 3.0% for all mixtures.
+The Swedish Road Administration provided information stating that the field compaction produced air voids was around 3.0% for all mixtures.
 The original mix designs were done using the Marshall Mix design method.
-Table 1 shows the reported average aggregate gradations for each mixture.
+Table 1 shows the reported average aggregate gradations for both mixtures.
 The in-situ mixture properties of the Stockholm pavement test sections are also reported in Table 1, which include percent binder content by mass of the mix, Marshall percent void content by volume of the mixture, and maximum theoretical specific gravity of the mixes (G{mm}) estimated at the ASU laboratory.
-The base bitumen used was Pen 70/100 and the rubber was called GAP 16.
-No field fatigue performance data are currently available.
+The base bitumen used was Pen 70/100.

-Sieve Size (mm) Reference Unmodified Mixture AR Mixture Polymer-Modified Mixture
+Sieve Size (mm) Reference Unmodified Mixture Polymer- Modified Mixture

-22.4 100 100 100
+22.4 100 100

-Percent Passing 16 98 98 98
+Percent 16 98 98

-11.2 65 68 65
+Passing 11.2 65 65

-8 38 44 38
+8 38 38

-4 23 24 23
+4 23 23

-2 21 22 21
+2 21 21

-0.063 10.5 7.5 10.5
+0.063 10.5 10.5

-Binder Content (%) 5.9 8.7 5.9
+Binder Content (%) 5.9 5.9

-Air Voids (%) 2.6 2.4 2.6
+Air Void Air Voids (%) 2.6

-G{mm} 2.464 2.359 2.456
+G {mm} 2.464 2.456

 Table 1.
-Average aggregate gradations and mixture characteristics
+Average aggregate gradations and mixture characteristics.

-Previous publications showed that asphalt rubber mixtures as well as polymer-modified mixtures had superior fatigue resistance performance over the unmodified HMA mixture (1).
-The remaining unanswered question is: do AR and polymer-modified mixtures represent cost-effective solutions to resist fatigue cracking compared to unmodified HMA mixtures?
+Previous publications showed that polymer-modified mixtures had superior fatigue resistance performance over the unmodified HMA mixture as shown in Figure 1 (1).
+The remaining unanswered question is: does polymer-modified mixtures represent cost-effective solutions to resist fatigue cracking compared to unmodified HMA mixtures?